nmirasch/kogito-runtimes/addons/svg-process-addon/src/main/resources/META-INF/processSVG/README.txt

-Place here the Process SVG to used as source where draw the execution path.
+Place here the Process SVG to be used as source where to paint the execution path.
 The expected naming would be: { processId }.svg